Last Updated on

 If your jobs abroad are preventing both of you from personally applying for a marriage license in the Philippines at the right time, you can try one of the following suggestions:

 - If there’s a way to move your vacation leave closer to your wedding date, please do so.
-By doing this, you will be able to secure the marriage license and use it within the 120-day validity period to get married in a church.
+By doing this, you will be able to secure the marriage license and use it within the 120-day validity period to get married anywhere in the Philippines.
 If this isn’t possible, try the next two alternatives.

 - If your vacation leave and your actual wedding date are several weeks or a few months apart, you can also try civil wedding, this time doing it in the Philippine soil.
 For example, let’s assume your wedding date is set in December and the only time you and your partner can visit the Philippines is during your vacation in June.
 Assuming again that your vacation in June lasts for only 2 weeks, I recommend applying for the license as soon as you arrive.
 Then, use that marriage license to have a civil wedding officiated by a mayor or judge in your city/municipality.
 This way, you can be legally married and simply proceed with the church wedding later on without the need for the license.

-Although I admit that some places offer under-the-table negotiations for those who can’t personally apply for the license, I will never recommend it as an alternative.
+Although some places allegedly offer under-the-table negotiations for those who can’t personally apply for the license, I will never recommend it as an alternative.

 By having a civil wedding before the church wedding, not only will your union be protected by both the law and the Church, you’ll also get a workaround for the stringent rules of the marriage license application.